 Let them pick

-Your kid is bound to have favorite books, and you will inevitably groan inwardly (and probably outwardly) when she asks you to read The Very Hungry Caterpillar for the 200th time.
-But it’s those cherished favorites that will always comfort and entertain.
+Your kid is bound to have favourite books, and you will inevitably groan inwardly (and probably outwardly) when she asks you to read The Very Hungry Caterpillar for the 200th time.
+But it’s those cherished favourites that will always comfort and entertain.
 (If we go for a third book, Mommy gets to pick.
 Otherwise we’d never rotate our library.)

 Find a quiet, special space

 We used to read in the rocker next to her crib, but on those nights she didn’t want to go to bed, she put up a fight just to enter her room.
 Then we used to read on the couch, but there are inevitably distractions—the basketball game is on, the dog is barking at the neighbours, there’s music on the stereo.
 So I created our own special reading space on the bed in the guest room.
 It’s stocked with pillows and blankets, and I light some candles and lay out the book selections on the bed with us.
 It’s our insta-special reading spot!
 (It sure doesn’t take much with a toddler.)
 You can do this anywhere you have enough room for two.

 Don’t freak out and completely eliminate screen time